Jesuszilla/Misc-Scripts/README.md

 # Misc-Scripts
 Miscellaneous Scripts I use for work.

+## Prerequisites
+Run `pip3 install -r requirements.txt` in your terminal in this folder to install the prerequisites globally.
+This will allow you to use the scripts in this repository in any directory on your machine.
+If you intend to use a virtualenv, you may skip this step.

 # RegionReplace.py
 This is meant to be run as a Git pre-commit hook to replace specified regions in your M.U.G.E.N CNS scripts when you have common system files.
 This assumes you have a subrepo in your character with common system files.